Tomazdo10/Eko-Shoop/README.md

     dependent on whether the user is logged in or not
   * Tested the shopping basket icon to check that the /bag page is rendered
 ----------------------------------------------------------------------------------------------------------
- I could,t finifsh with the proper testing
+ I could not finish with the proper testing
- Due too run out of time i couldn't test the shopping bag properly or the products itself because i ran into an issue which didn't load me the products to my website, and because i run out of time to finish the project properly i had to levae it as it is.
+ Due too run out of time i couldn not test the shopping bag properly or the products itself because i ran into an issue which didn't load me the products to my website, and because i run out of time to finish the project properly i had to levae it as it is.
 Hopefully i will be able to fixed it and deploy it again with all the sites.
  Properly functional.